We believe that words,

 (Plus, our potlucks and BBQs totally rock.)

-Educator, illustrator and writer, Bryan manages Fearless Ideas’ school-based programs (field trips and in-school projects) and youth writing workshops.
-He studied English and Geography at UC Berkeley and the University of Washington and enjoys frequent adventures into new books, recipes, and very tall forests.
+Educator, illustrator, and writer, Bryan manages Fearless Ideas’ school-based programs (field trips and in-school projects) and youth writing workshops.
+He studied English and Geography at University of California at Berkeley and the University of Washington and enjoys frequent adventures into new books, recipes, and very tall forests.

-Roberto Ascalon is a poet, writer, arts educator, and spoken-word performance artist.
-He has taught at Nova High School, participated in the Seattle Arts and Lectures Writers in the Schools program, and worked as a teaching artist and mentor for Arts Corps, Youth Speaks Seattle, and the Service Board.
+Roberto is a poet, writer, arts educator, spoken-word performance artist, and manager of Fearless Ideas' programs at Yesler Terrace.
+He previously taught at Nova High School, participated in the Seattle Arts and Lectures Writers in the Schools program, and worked as a teaching artist and mentor for Arts Corps, Youth Speaks Seattle, and the Service Board.